Creating multi-style images

 Sat

-Project Theme – Negative Space.
-Image must be taken on or after 11/1/2023.
-Judge: Greg Klampt Host:
+Project Theme – Scary.
+Image must be taken on or after 11/1/2024.
+Judge: Eileen Mandell Host: James Woodward

 Sat